Dynamics of attractor transitions in Boolean networks under noise: Attractor dynamics via transition probabilities

 The diagonal elements $m_{\alpha \alpha}$ represent the probability that the system remains in the same attractor $\alpha$ after flipping a node.
-We interpret this quantity as a measure of attractor stability; that is, higher values indicate more robust attractors, whereas lower values imply a higher tendency to transition to other attractors under noise.
-The off-diagonal elements $m_{\alpha \beta}$ with $\alpha \neq \beta$ quantify the probabilities of noise-induced transitions between different attractors.
-Thus, the transition matrix $M$ captures the overall stability landscape of the attractor structure in the presence of noise.
+We interpret this quantity as a measure of attractor stability; that is, higher values indicate more stable attractors, whereas lower values imply a higher tendency to transition to other attractors under noise.
+The off-diagonal elements $m_{\alpha \beta}$ with $\alpha \neq \beta$ quantify the probabilities of the attractor transitions from $\alpha$ to $\beta$.

+The transition matrix $M$ captures the attractor-level dynamics in the Boolean networks in the presence of noise.
+To be specific, let $\vec{u}(t) = (u_1(t), u_2(t), \dots, u_{n}(t))$ denote the vector whose component $u_\alpha(t)$ is the probability that the system occupies the attractor $\alpha$ at time $t$.
+The evolution of these probabilities follows

+where $M^{\mathsf T}$ denotes the transpose of the matrix $M$.
+Thus, the transition matrix $M$ encodes the coarse-grained dynamics at the attractor level.

-In addition to stability, $M$ also provides insight into the dominance of attractors through its long-term stationary distribution.
-The transition matrix has a principal eigenvalue $\lambda_1 = 1$ with a corresponding eigenvector $\vec{v}$ satisfying $M \vec{v} = \vec{v}$.
+We can also obtain the dominance of attractors through its long-term stationary distribution.
+The transition matrix has a principal eigenvalue $\lambda_1 = 1$ with a corresponding eigenvector $\vec{v}$ satisfying $M^{\mathsf T} \vec{v} = \vec{v}$.
 The components of $\vec{v}$ form the stationary distribution over attractors, where $v_{\alpha}$ represents the fraction of time the system spends in attractor $\alpha$.
 In this sense, attractors with larger $v_{\alpha}$ are considered dominant, as the system tends to stay in them more frequently under noise.
+In our analysis, we focus only on non-degenerate cases where the principal eigenvalue has a unique eigenvector.
+In degenerate cases, the stationary distribution is not uniquely defined.
+Such degeneracy typically arises when the attractor transition structure decomposes into multiple disconnected components, preventing a unique value of dominance.
+For this reason, degenerate cases are excluded from our analysis.